How NFTs are fueling a digital art boom

 When graphic designer Mike Winkelmann started producing a drawing a day in 2007, he was simply looking for a way to improve his art skills.
 At best, the resulting "Everydays" project would help him promote his freelance work, which includes creating concert visuals for the likes of Justin Bieber and Katy Perry.
 But selling the digital images was not on his mind.

-This week, a compilation of over 13 years' worth of the artworks, collectively titled "Everydays: The First 5000 days," will sell for millions of dollars via Christie's.
-With more than a day of the auction still to go, the highest bid sits at $9.75 million, putting Winkelmann's name among some of the art market's most valuable.
+This week, a compilation of over 13 years' worth of the artworks, collectively titled "Everydays: The First 5000 days," sold for $69.3 million via Christie's, putting Winkelmann's name among some of the art market's most valuable living artists.

-"It's a bit surreal, because (digital imagery) wasn't really something that I pictured, in my lifetime, being able to sell," said Winkelman, who goes by the name Beeple, in a video call from his home in South Carolina.
+"It's a bit surreal, because (digital imagery) wasn't really something that I pictured, in my lifetime, being able to sell," said Winkelman, who goes by the name Beeple, in a video call from his home in South Carolina ahead of the sale.
 "So it (has) come out of nowhere.
 But at the same time, I also really feel like this is going to be the next chapter of art history."

 Virtual art has been created, and talked about, for years.
 But now, thanks to endorsement from celebrities as diverse as Elon Musk, Lindsey Lohan and Steve Aoki, online buzz in art and cryptocurrency circles, and, perhaps most importantly, blockchain technology, it has not only entered the mainstream -- it is generating huge sums of money for digital artists and online collectors.

 Beeple's latest sale comes just weeks after his animated work "Crossroad," which imagined Donald Trump's naked, graffiti-strew body slumped on the ground, was purchased online for $6.6 million.
 Elsewhere, a digital animation of the "Nyan Cat" meme -- a flying cat with a Pop Tart for a body -- earned its creator Christopher Torres almost $600,000 in a virtual auction.
-The musician Grimes meanwhile made a reported $5.8 million in under 20 minutes selling a range of collectible digital artworks.
+The musician Grimes meanwhile made $6.3 million in under 20 minutes selling a range of collectible digital artworks.

 At the center of this explosion in transactions are non-fungible tokens, or NFTs.
 Acting like virtual signatures, they address concerns that digital art's value is diminished by the ease with which it can be copied or lost.

-Note: This article was updated following the auction of Beeple's "Everydays: The First 5000 days," which sold for $69.3 million.
-This article was updated to reflect the final amount generated by Grimes' NFT drop.